scylladb/scylladb/docs/dev/protocol-extensions.md

   - `ERROR_CODE`: a 32-bit signed decimal integer which Scylla
     will use as the error code for the rate limit exception.

+## Tablet change event

+When the tablet table changes, there is an event notification sent (`cql_transport::event::event_type::TABLET_CHANGE`).
+Currently it only informs that something changed without specifying details.
+The body of the message is empty (except the event type).